5 ways your IT company can stop wasting time and resources

 - Your project managers and teams aren’t 100% sure about who is working on what and for how long (so they constantly ask you about it),

-- Your project estimations aren’t accurate and you’re not getting the profit margins your business needs to grow,
+- Your cost estimations aren’t accurate and you’re not getting the profit margins your business needs to grow,

-- Problems like double booking or lack of resources (=overtime for team members) begin to appear more often,
+- Problems like double booking, schedule conflicts or lack of resources (=overtime for team members) begin to appear more often,

 - Your HR department can only guess what the future project requirements - instead of planning new hires, it scrambles to recruit people last-minute,